Simply Walk into Mordor…

 There are no bins on the hike, so take the rubbish out of the park with you including cigarette butts.

-More totally awesome things to do in the Tongariro National Park
+More Amazing Things to Do in the Tongariro National Park

 Check out these articles to see what else you could be doing in the Tongariro National Park.